Sahak-Jango/Space-Civil/README.md

 # Space-Civil
-"Space Civil" is a game which is being developed by a Unity solo-developer.
+"Space Civil" is a space shooter game, which is being developed in solo.